 The power units are required to undergo testing on a test bed.
-Factory test certificates for this testing are to be presented at the final inspection of the hydraulic system.
+Manufacturer's Test Reports for this testing are to be presented at the final inspection of the hydraulic system.

 Pressure components are to undergo a pressure test.
-The test pressure is $\ensuremath{\mathsf{p}c}$
+The test pressure is p_c

-- $p_c = 1,5 \cdot p [bar]$

-- maximum allowable working pressure [bar]

-or the pressure at which the relief valves

-open.
-However, for working pressures above

-200 bar the test pressure need not exceed p

-+ 100 bar.
+- P_c = 1,5 · p [bar] - maximum allowable working pressure [bar] or the pressure at which the relief valves open.
+However, for working pressures above 200 bar the test pressure need not exceed p + 100 bar.

-For pressure testing of pipes, their valves and fittings, see Section 8, B.4. and U.6.
+For pressure testing of pipes, their valves and fittings, see Section 8, B.4., U.5 and U.6.